mgurdal/go-tutorial/docs/concurrency.md

 ## Mutex

-Mutexes are the concurrency primitives that allows goroutines to change the value of a shared variable without causing a race condition.
+Mutexes are the concurrency primitives that allow goroutines to change the value of a shared variable without causing a race condition.

 !!! quote "Wikipedia Definition"
 	In computer science, mutual exclusion is a property of concurrency control, which is instituted for the purpose of preventing race conditions.
 It is the requirement that one thread of execution never enters its critical section at the same time that another concurrent thread of execution enters its own critical section, which refers to an interval of time during which a thread of execution accesses a shared resource, such as shared memory.